I bought a CD!

 How long has it been?

-In a world where music streaming is becoming more dominant, (sales up 50% in 2016 to £251m), I rarely venture into a music shop or even purchase CDs on-line.
+In a world where music streaming is becoming more dominant, I rarely venture into a music shop or even purchase CDs on-line.
 I know people who don’t own a CD player anymore.

 Sales of CDs may be declining, but at a slowing pace, which surprised me.
 Vinyl sales are still rising, so there is hope that streaming won’t condemn music shops to the grave.